 - Add in the cold butter and pulse a couple of times until the butter is broken down into small pea-size pieces.

-- Add the mixture to flour and pulse to bring the dough together.
-If needed, add in additional buttermilk in tablespoon measurements if the dough appears too dry.
+- Add the mixture to flour and pulse until the dough just comes together.
+If needed, add in additional buttermilk or flour, one tablespoon at a time, to reach the right consistency.

 - Turn out the biscuit dough onto a well-floured surface.